lisa-lumos/designing-data-intensive-applications/10-batch-processing.md

 If you expect the output of one program to become the input to another program, that means those programs must use the same data format—in other words, a compatible interface.
 In Unix, that interface is a file.

+Separating the input/output wiring from the program logic makes it easier to compose small tools into bigger systems.
+However, the biggest limitation of Unix tools is that they run only on a single machine—and that’s where tools like Hadoop come in.

+## MapReduce and distributed file systems
+MapReduce is a bit like Unix tools, but distributed across potentially thousands of machines.
+MapReduce is a programming framework with which you can write code to process large datasets in a distributed filesystem like HDFS.
+A single MapReduce job is comparable to a single Unix process: it takes one or more inputs and produces one or more outputs.
+A MapReduce job normally does not modify the input and does not have any side effects other than producing the output.

+While Unix tools use stdin and stdout as input and output, MapReduce jobs read and write files on a distributed filesystem.
+In Hadoop’s implementation of MapReduce, that filesystem is called HDFS (Hadoop Distributed File System).
+HDFS is based on the shared-nothing principle, which requires no special hardware, only computers connected by a conventional datacenter network.
+In order to tolerate machine and disk failures, file blocks are replicated on multiple machines.

+To create a MapReduce job, you need to implement two callback functions, the mapper and reducer.

+The main difference from pipelines of Unix commands is that MapReduce can parallelize a computation across many machines, without you having to write code to explicitly handle the parallelism.